MaxLeap/Docs/en/Android/Guide/CloudData.md

 * Sort out the deployment and maintenance of hardware resourses.
 * Provide standard and complete data access API
 * Unlike the traditional relational database, there's no class to be created ahead of time before storing data in cloud.
 Data objects in JSON format can be stored and retrieved easily as you wish.
-* Realize the Hook of cloud data with the Cloud Code service.（Please check [Cloud Code Guide](。。。) for more details.）（！！修改说法！！）
+* Realize the Hook of cloud data with the Cloud Code service.（Please check [Cloud Code Guide](。。。) for more details.）

 ### How Does Cloud Data Run